ctsuu/Vehicle-Tracking/README.md

     return scan_windows
 ```
 The scan boxes can be used to build car finder pipeline as showing.
 It dependent on you needs to choose how many boxes for each region.
 More boxes, the random distribution is more even, but take longer to calculated.
 Less boxes, the detection output is flicking, I solved this problem in the following section.
+Cell 17:
 ```
 def car_finder_pipeline(img):
     t=time.time()